Brazil: Field Guides Birding Tours

 We’re convinced that every birder in the world is in one of these categories, so we’ve designed tours and sets of tours to live up to the loftiest of expectations.
 Here are some pointers that may help you plan to see the best of Brazil, your way.

 Category 1 is easy.
 If you’ll be doing just one birding trip to Brazil, take our rich sampler tour, titled Brazil Nutshell: Atlantic Forest, Iguazu Falls & the Pantanal [map].
 It’s just right for seeing the highlights (outside of Amazonia) at a leisurely pace.
 If your one tour must include both Amazonia and the Pantanal, the two most famous birding venues in Brazil, then what you want, for sure, is Rainforest & Savanna: Alta Floresta & the Northern Pantanal [map] in June.
-If you prefer a short tour with mostly one-site birding and rainforest and endemics are the focus of your dreams, do your one trip at Serra dos Tucanos [map] (Sep-Oct) or on the Bahia Birding Getaway (early Feb).
+If you prefer a short tour with mostly one-site birding and rainforest and endemics are the focus of your dreams, do your one trip at Serra dos Tucanos [map] (Sep-Oct).
 And of course, we also have our Jaguar Spotting: Pantanal & Garden of the Amazon [map] itinerary for a great chance to see the fabulous big cat with a nice taste of southern Amazonian birds.
 Just don’t be surprised if one of these makes you change your mind about coming back to Brazil!

 Category 2 is the toughest to define because there are many satisfying solutions.
 Let’s pick three or four tours, which is about the average that most folks traveling with us to Brazil will take.
 Assuming you didn’t start with one of the above (Category 1) trips, or even if you did, you should begin with either Safari Brazil: The Pantanal & More [map] (Sep-Oct) for an in-depth cross-section of the special habitats and birds from near the Bolivian border in the southern Pantanal through the cerrados and gallery forests of the Brazilian Planalto to wrap up with the special serras on the fringes of the Atlantic Forest in Minas Gerais—or Nowhere but Northeast Brazil! [map] (Jan-Feb), for a delightful sojourn through a little-known region of Brazil that introduces you to both seasonally dry and humid Atlantic Forest habitats loaded with both widespread and rare endemic species against an interesting cultural backdrop.
 If in doubt, take Safari Brazil and Nowhere but Northeast Brazil one right after the other.